-- The Company's capital structure and voting rights are summarised above. - Details of the substantial shareholders in the Company are listed above. - The rules concerning the appointment and replacement of Directors are contained in the Company's Articles of Association and are discussed on page 33. - Details of the powers of the Directors to issue or buy-back the Company's shares are disclosed on pages 30 and 31. - There are no restrictions concerning the transfer of securities in the Company; no special rights with regard to control attached to securities; no agreements between holders of securities regarding their transfer known to the Company; and no agreements which the Company is party to that might affect its control following a takeover bid. - There are no agreements between the Company and its Directors concerning compensation for loss of office.
+- The Company's capital structure and voting rights are summarised above. - Details of the substantial shareholders in the Company are listed above. - The rules concerning the appointment and replacement of Directors are contained in the Company's Articles of Association and are discussed on page 32. - Details of the powers of the Directors to issue or buy-back the Company's shares are disclosed on pages 29 and 30. - There are no restrictions concerning the transfer of securities in the Company; no special rights with regard to control attached to securities; no agreements between holders of securities regarding their transfer known to the Company; and no agreements which the Company is party to that might affect its control following a takeover bid. - There are no agreements between the Company and its Directors concerning compensation for loss of office; the Company does not have an employees' Share Scheme, there are no restrictions on voting rights; and the Company does not have any rules about amendment of the Company's articles of association beyond the requirements of the Act.